Samsung and Bosch take on Dyson with new cordless vacuum cleaners – Which? News

 |£500+

-*Using standard charger ** Including two batteries and turbo charger
+*Using turbo / standard charger ** Including two batteries and turbo charger

-Cordless vacuums, such as models from Dyson, Bosch, Samsung and others, are gradually taking the place of conventional vacuums, fuelled by their convenience, the increasing choice of models and promotions.
+We’ll have to wait for our full lab tests to see if the new models can live up to their high price tags and deliver top-notch cleaning power.
+Our tests show that battery life and charge time can be quite different to what manufacturers claim.
+Check our cordless vacuum cleaner reviews to find out how models from major brands including Bosch, Dyson and Vax match up when we put them through our rigorous lab tests.

+Cordless vacuum cleaners are an increasingly popular choice in UK homes, thanks to their convenience and light weight.
+However, we’ve found that they can be a risky buy, especially if you are relying on a cordless vacuum cleaner as your main vacuum.
+Our most recent lab test uncovered 11 cordless cleaners that were so poor at everyday cleaning we had to name them Don’t Buy vacuums to avoid.

-Matt Knight, Which? vacuum cleaner expert, says: ‘our testing shows that on average, the standard of cleaning with cordless vacuums is much worse than with conventional corded models – 11 of our most recent batch of cordless vacuum cleaners were so bad that we made them Don’t Buys.
+Matt Knight, Which? vacuum cleaner expert, says: ‘Our testing shows that on average, the standard of cleaning with cordless vacuums is much worse than with conventional corded models – 11 of our most recent batch of cordless vacuum cleaners were so bad that we made them Don’t Buys.

-‘However, there are some brilliant cordless models out there, and it’s great to see manufacturers such as Bosch and Samsung innovating in the cordless market.
-We can’t wait to get these models to our lab to see how well they clean.’
+‘However, there are some brilliant cordless models out there.
+We look forward to testing the Powerstick Pro and Bosch Unlimited to see how well they clean compared to the competition.’

-We’ll be trying out the new Bosch and Samsung models as soon as they’re available.
+Not sure if a cordless vacuum is for you?
+Check our guide to corded vs cordless vacuum cleaners for more advice.